jsalbert/lyrics-generator-twitter-bot/README.md

 ## Examples

-I fine-tuned 2 small GPT-2 models (117MB) to generate Eminem lyrics as well as Storytelling lyrics.
+I fine-tuned 2 small GPT-2 models (124M parameters) to generate Eminem lyrics as well as Storytelling lyrics.
 The following samples correspond to the outputs of such models:

 **Eminem Bot Lyrics** ([@rap_god_bot](https://twitter.com/rap_god_bot))